How to reduce your energy costs while working from home

 Simple swaps and changes around the home

-There is one very simple way to save money around the home when it comes to energy.
-Make sure all your light bulbs are either LED or energy saving ones and not incandescent.
+Make sure all your light bulbs ae either LED or energy saving ones, not incandescent.
 LED bulbs tend to be the most energy efficient and are immediately bright.

 READ MORE: Making your home more energy efficient